Vikings come back to beat Commanders for 6th consecutive win

-“We’re finding ways to win,” Cousins said.
-“We grind on and keep trying to pull them out in the end here.”

-Minnesota pulled out this win thanks to two touchdown passes by Cousins, Harrison Smith’s interception of Taylor Heinicke and a go-ahead 28-yard field goal by Greg Joseph with 12 seconds left.
+LANDOVER, Md.
+(AP)Kirk Cousins threw two touchdown passes, Harrison Smith picked off Taylor Heinicke to set up the tying score and the Minnesota Vikings came back to beat the Washington Commanders 20-17 Sunday and extend their winning streak to six.

-Playing his first game at Washington as a visitor, Cousins rebounded from an interception at the end of the first half and popped back up after one of several big hits to finish 20 of 40 for 265 yards with TD passes to Justin Jefferson and Dalvin Cook.
-He led three fourth-quarter scoring drives to cap off an emotional return that started with pulling into a familiar stadium in an unfamiliar role and ended with smiles.
+Playing his first game at Washington as a visitor, Cousins rebounded from an interception at the end of the first half and popped back up after one of several big hits he absorbed to lead a 68-yard drive that ended with a field goal by Greg Joseph.

-“It feels great to win in this league,” Cousins said.
-“I had so many warm memories coming in, and so on the way out, to be able to remember those as well with a win is so much better than after a loss.”
+Smith’s interception midway through the fourth quarter gave the Vikings the ball in the red zone.
+Cousins connected with Dalvin Cook on a 12-yard TD pass, which was one of his best throws of the game and compensated for some earlier inaccuracies.
+He finished 22 of 40 for 265 yards.

+After an unnecessary roughness penalty on the initial field goal attempt allowed Minnesota to run more time off the clock, Joseph connected from 28 yards out with 12 seconds left to keep the streak going.

-Besides catching Cousins’ first TD pass in the first quarter, Jefferson came down with a 47-yard completion in the fourth.
+Justin Jefferson caught Cousins’ first TD pass in the first quarter and came down with a 47-yard completion in the fourth.
 Jefferson finished with seven catches for 115 yards as the Vikings (7-1) extended their lead atop the NFC North and avoided what would have been their first loss since Sept.
 19 at Philadelphia.

-“A win is a win,” safety Camryn Bynum said.
-“We’ve got to know that we’re not playing our best ball yet, but it’s coming.”

 BIZARRE PLAY